observablehq/runtime/README.md

 <a href="#module_variable" name="module_variable">#</a> <i>module</i>.<b>variable</b>()

 Returns a new [variable](#variables) for this [module](#modules).
 The variable is initially undefined.

-TODO Can you specify whether the variable is lazily or greedily computed?
-Or are modules lazy, and any variable defined on a lazy module is lazy, along with imports?

 <a href="#module_derive" name="module_derive">#</a> <i>module</i>.<b>derive</b>(<i>specifiers</i>, <i>source</i>)